Blake-Madden/wxStartPage/README.md

 It displays a most-recently-used file list on the right side (up to 9 files) and a list of customizable buttons on the left.

-- Users clicking on these buttons can be handled via a @c wxEVT_STARTPAGE_CLICKED event.
+- Users clicking on these buttons can be handled via a `wxEVT_STARTPAGE_CLICKED` event.
 - Modified dates are shown next to each file in the MRU list.\n These dates are shown in a human readable format (e.g., "Just now", "12 minutes ago", "Yesterday", "Tues at 1:07 PM").